 Bake for 25-35 minutes or until crispy and cooked all the way through.
 Toss your wings in the glaze and serve!

 When the Summer is hot and the grill is even hotter, I love to toss up a batch of these wings.
-Remember to create a spice blend with the seasonings used in the flour and sprinkle on the wings.
+Remember to create a spice blend with the seasonings used in the flour and sprinkle the spice blend only on the wings.
 Oil your grill rack, preheat to medium heat (about 350) and grill your wings for about 12 minutes.
 Turn your wings occasionally to help slowly render the fat and cook the flesh without burning.

 Increase the heat to medium-high and cook for another 5-10 minutes to ensure the meat is cooked through and the skin is lightly charred and crisp.
 Once done, toss your wings in the glaze and enjoy!